DeneilSantiagoPayumo/Obsidian-Vault/Social Anthropology/Archived Material/SAN Michaelmas Term 1 2023/Bibliography/The Materiality of Everyday Sex, thinking beyond prostitution.md

 This segment looks at women's motivations for engaging in these relationships, emphasising how transactional sex varies across space.
 Two groups are compared: migrant women in the informal settlement and young women in Sundumbili Township.

-#### Isithebe Informal Settlement: Subsistence before Consumption
+#### Isithebe Informal Settlement: Subsistence before Consumption (110-111)

 Most migrants prefer to stay in the informal settlement where accommodation is cheaper.
 They will receive support from relatives and friends, and rely on men to provide them with subsistence - rent.
 Women will choose a man in regards to subsistence.

 Women typically see multiple-boyfriends as a means to gaining control over their lives.
 The vocabulary of sex is suggestive of women's agency - transactional sex grants resources directly to women themselves, having a sense of choice.
+(111)

+"Indeed, women typically see multiple-boyfriends as a means to gaining control over their lives , rather than as simply acts of desperation - although the two of course are linked.
+The very vocabulary of sex centred, for women, around the verb qoma (to choose a man) is suggestive of women’s agency.
+Certainly, unlike the lobola system that is based on male-to-male transactions, transactional sex does grant resources directly to women themselves.

 Sex linked to subsistence coexists with sex linked to consumption in multiple ways: some boyfriends' presents are used to make women more desirable in the eyes of other men.
 The author uses Thandi's story on how her sexual partners function to support the household economy and provide consumption goods.

-#### Sundumbili Township: Fashion and Sugar Daddies
+#### Sundumbili Township: Fashion and Sugar Daddies (113-115)

 This township was extended to accommodate workers from Isithebe's growing number of factories.
 Roads, water and everything!
 Owning one of the four-roomed 'matchbox' houses gave men a secure base to launch investments in small businesses.
 Today, residents see the township as civilised in comparison with the informal settlements that are seen as *"at the farms".

 Access to consumer goods is dependent on one's economic standing or partner - sugar daddies are at the apex of the social structure, operating taxis, working as teachers and more.
 There is a mixture of sex linked to subsistence and sex linked to consumption but the balance leans towards the latter.
 Gifts from these relationships will contribute to the household economy.
+(114)

+For some women, money is not the only advantage of sugar daddies - they are more experienced and they have TLC.

 The final difference is the importance of the English language dominated media to the construction of sexual identities in the township.
 Here, images from the TV, radio and magazines signify modernity.